 In drinking water bores, PFAS have not been measured above Australian Government human Health Based Guidance Values for drinking water.

 Esso will continue implementation of the Interim Clean Up Plan (ICUP), which has been verified by the Auditor and reviewed by the EPA in February 2018.
 The ICUP is a management plan containing actions which include further assessment of potential sources of PFAS contamination and short term measures to manage these sources.
 We have been implementing actions contained in the ICUP since February.

 We are continuing to engage with relevant stakeholders, including neighbours and government agencies such as the EPA whilst the investigations continue.

 Most people will have PFAS chemicals in their body as these compounds have been used in common household and industrial applications for many decades.
 At present, there is limited and contradictory evidence that these chemicals cause adverse human health effects.
 Whilst there have been numerous studies on effects on animals, as indicated by Australian health agencies, the link between these chemicals and effects on human health is not clear.

 An independent expert health panel established by the Australian Government (which studied both Australian and international health evidence) recently concluded "there is mostly limited, or in some cases no evidence, that human exposure to PFAS is linked with human disease".
 Notwithstanding this, it is recommended that human exposure is minimised as a precaution on the basis that these compounds do not readily break down and are retained in the body for long periods.

-Esso representatives will be available to discuss the progress of the investigations.
-Relevant government department representatives will also be in attendance.
+Esso representatives were available to discuss the progress of the investigations.
+Relevant government department representatives were also in attendance.

 For more information: